 How do I make an appointment?

-Ring the office on 01904 792151 between 9.00am and 5.00pm any weekday and speak to the Service Manager.
+Ring the office on 01904 792151 between 9.00am and 5.00pm any weekday and speak to our Administrator.
 At other times there is an answerphone in operation.

 How does AIM work?

 AIM is a stage by stage process.
 You will be given a written Agreement to Mediate and a number of Financial Information Sheets and invited to fill these in ready for the next session.
 We go through the Financial Information Sheets and ask you to confirm the information by providing supporting paperwork.
 Once we have the full picture we invite your suggestions about how each aspect could be sorted out and help you to examine every option to see if it is suitable.
 When you have decided upon the most suitable option we prepare a Memorandum of Understanding recording what has been agreed.
 At each stage we make sure that everyone in the Mediation understands the information provided and that anything unfamiliar is fully explained.

 How does Child Only Mediation work?